-Following in the footsteps of previous research on \textit{shallow semantical embeddings}, in this work we present a class of algebras aimed at providing a natural semantics for families of (quantified) non-classical logics featuring \textit{recovery operators}.
-We call these structures \textit{topological Boolean algebras}.\footnote{We chose this denomination inspired by Rasiowa \& Sikorski's monograph \textit{The Mathematics of Metamathematics} \cite{TMMT}.
-McKinsey \& Tarski's \textit{The Algebra of Topology} \cite{AOT} can be seen as the seminal work investigating structures of this kind (where they are called \textit{closure algebras}).} They are Boolean algebras extended with additional unary operations, called \textit{operators}, such that they satisfy particular (equational) conditions of a topological nature.
-Traditional examples of operators in logic are thus (unary) modalities and negations.
-In the present work we focus on the paradigmatic case of negation (and corresponding recovery operators).
-We show how topological Boolean algebras are well-suited to provide a semantics for some families of (paraconsistent) LFIs and (paracomplete) LFUs.
+Building upon prior research on shallow semantical embeddings, we present in this work a class of algebras aimed at providing natural semantics for families of (quantified) non-classical logics featuring recovery operators.
+These structures are referred to as \textit{topological Boolean algebras} (TBAs).\footnote{We were inspired to choose this term by Rasiowa \& Sikorski's monograph \textit{The Mathematics of Metamathematics} \cite{TMMT}.
+McKinsey \& Tarski's \textit{The Algebra of Topology} \cite{AOT} can be considered the seminal work investigating this kind of structures, where they are termed \textit{closure algebras}.} TBAs are Boolean algebras extended with additional operations that satisfy axiomatic conditions of a topological nature.
+In this study we focus on the unary case and refer to these additional unary operations as \textit{operators}.
+Traditional examples of operators in logic thus include (unary) modalities and negations.
+Furthermore, we concentrate on the paradigmatic case of negation (and corresponding recovery operators).
+We show how TBAs are aptly suited to provide semantics for certain families of (paraconsistent) LFIs and (paracomplete) LFUs.

-We employ a natural approach towards the \textit{shallow semantical embedding} of topological Boolean algebras, in which they become encoded as algebras of sets (via their Stone-type representation).
-We use our higher-order meta-logic to define and interrelate some special transformations on operators, so that they naturally give rise to a commutative diagram in the form of a \textit{topological cube of opposition}.
-We also discuss how our approach allows for a uniform characterization of propositional, first-order and higher-order quantification (also restricted to constant and varying domains).
+We adopt a natural approach towards the shallow semantical embedding of TBAs, in which they become encoded as algebras of sets (via their Stone-type representation).
+We utilize our higher-order meta-logic to define and interrelate certain special transformations on operators, such that they naturally give rise to a commutative diagram in the form of a \textit{topological cube of opposition}.
+We also discuss how our approach enables a uniform characterization of propositional, first-order, and higher-order quantification, including restrictions to constant and varying domains.